 - Use a ‘module’ from systems such as SAP — Rebate accounting is not core functionality for most ERP systems, and as such they have the capability to manage simple rebate agreements such as deals earning rebate amounts that are either fixed or a percentage of total spend.
 ERP could be a viable option if your needs are simple.
 However, for many wholesalers, distributors, merchants, buying groups and retailers who negotiate complex agreements, most ERP vendor rebate management systems work only with a fairly high level of compromise on the types of deal that can be mapped into the software.

-Driving better rebate deals and managing those effectively can have a significant impact on company value, and an automated rebate management solution can help rebate accountants and procurement teams be more efficient and effective.
+Driving better rebate deals and managing those effectively can have a significant impact on company value, and an automated rebate management system can help rebate accountants and procurement teams be more efficient and effective.